A Comprehensive Review of Few-shot Action Recognition: Methodologies

 \subsubsection{Compound Methods}

 Due to the intertwining of temporal and spatial information in videos, alongside the potential occurrence of actions at diverse speeds, a single approach to prototype calculation may overlook essential video details.
 Consequently, certain methodologies advocate for computing compound prototypes to fortify the resilience of prototype representations.
 For instance, Huang \textit{et al.}~\cite{huang2022compound} summarize each video into compound prototypes consisting of a group of global prototypes and a group of focused prototypes, and then compare video similarity based on the compound prototypes.
 Each global prototype summarizes a specific aspect of the entire video, while focused prototypes target certain timestamps, with bipartite matching applied to handle temporal variations in actions.
 The authors further introduce a method to learn prototypes combined with three types of prototypes~\cite{huang2024matching}.
 The first type describes specific aspects of the action regardless of its timestamp.
 The second type focuses on specific timestamps and uses bipartite matching to handle temporal variations.
 The third type is generated from the timestamp-centered prototypes, regularizing temporal consistency and providing an auxiliary summarization of the entire video.
 Jiang \textit{et al.}~\cite{jiang2024dual} introduce a dual-prototype network that integrates class-specific and query-specific attentive learning.
 The class-specific attentive learning approach enhances prototype representativeness by calculating within-class similarity for each support sample, thereby reducing the influence of noise and outliers.
 In contrast, the query-specific attention mechanism adaptively reweights support samples based on their similarities to each query sample, which increases inter-class discrimination by enlarging differences among support samples.
-In summary, these methodologies highlight the effectiveness of compound prototype representations in bolstering prototype robustness significantly and enhancing the ability to generalize to novel categories.
+Guo \textit{et al.}~\cite{guo2024video} propose a Dual Motion-Guided Attention Learning method to efficiently and effectively identify and correlate motion-related region features from the video level to the task level, allowing the model to construct class prototypes that fully incorporate spatio-temporal relationships. { Wu \textit{et al.}~\cite{wu2024efficient} introduce a multi-level matching algorithm that involves comparing visual information and textual information, as well as comparing the visual information conveyed by the support and query samples respectively. } In summary, these methodologies highlight the effectiveness of compound prototype representations in bolstering prototype robustness significantly and enhancing the ability to generalize to novel categories.